ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Mostly clear.
 Low around 8, with temperatures rising to around 10 overnight.
 Wind chill values as low as -6.
 North northwest
-         wind around 14 mph, with gusts as high as 24 mph.<br></div>
+         wind 10 to 14 mph, with gusts as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Sunny.
 High near 17, with temperatures falling to around 15 in the afternoon.
-Wind chill values as low as -7.
+Wind chill values as low as -8.
 North wind 6
          to 13 mph, with gusts as high as 23 mph.<br></div>
    </p>
    <p>